farzadasgari/proadv/docs/statistics/series.md

 Subspace based techniques are used to enhance the noise corrupted time series signals.
 `Singular Spectrum Analysis (SSA)` is a subspace based method that decomposes the time series data into the trend, oscillating and noise components.
 It is widely used for analysing climatic and biomedical signals.
-The main difference between the traditional SSA method and our method lies in the way of identifying the desired signal (the velocity signal) subspace; in other words the grouping step in SSA.
-In traditional SSA, the desired signal subspace is estimated by based on the magnitude of the eigenvalues.
-However, in our technique, the desired signal subspace is estimated based on the local mobility of the eigenvectors.
+In this technique, the desired signal subspace is estimated based on the local mobility of the eigenvectors.
 SSA includes four basic steps: embedding, decomposition, grouping and reconstruction.

 Perform `Singular Spectrum Analysis (SSA)` on a given signal.
 It returns filtered signal after SSA.